1.2 Analog, Digital and Discrete-Time Signals

 which is valid for all , this equation can be repeatedly used to reconstruct the whole sequence by varying , or be interpreted as a single sample for a specific value .
 In some cases, to disambiguate the two interpretations, a notation such as or is adopted, where and denote specific time instants instead of a generic variable that can be iteratively used to represent the complete sequence.2

-1.2.2 Digitizing Signals
+1.2.2 Digitizing signals

 In many digital signal processing applications, it is required to convert a real-world analog signal into a digital format, and then process it with a computer, microcontroller, FPGA (field programmable gate array) or digital signal processor (DSP) chip, for example.
 Therefore, a brief review of the A/D process is discussed in the sequel.